Eric L. Lin, MD

 His emphasis is on healing the patient with the most conservative measures possible and only when necessary, offering surgical procedures to relieve persistent symptoms.
 His specific interest lies in minimally invasive procedures and new technology, that continuously allows for safer, more reliable, and improved patient outcomes.

-Dr. Lin has been in private practice for over five years in Orange County, where he was born and raised.
+Dr. Lin has been in private practice for over ten years in Orange County, where he was born and raised.
 Dr. Lin attended Canyon High School, prior to being recruited on athletic scholarship to UCLA, where he was a member of the UCLA Tennis Team.
 He played all four years, which included being a two time NCAA Division I All-American and team captain his senior year.
 Prior to college, he played in the US Open after winning the US Junior National Championships.

 Being of Chinese/Taiwanese descent, Dr Lin speaks Mandarin Chinese in addition to English.
 In his spare time, Dr Lin enjoys reading, playing/watching sports, spending time with family/friends, being active and always exploring new things.